Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 * Customize the **Tone Calibration** section based on user preferences.

 #### **SAFETY CHECK - Before Finalizing Module:**

+**Texture Principle:** If explaining *why* a load-bearing element exists would break immersion, the module needs revision.
+Safety and support should be woven into world-building, character behavior, and sensory detail—never bolted on as meta-explanation.

 Review the assembled story module against these red flags: